area9innovation/flow9/tools/dsl/readme.md

 The result is a DslAst representation of the semantic actions.

+TODO:
+- Predefine common lexer-like rules like ws, int, string, double, ...
+- Provide way to replace a given rule in a grammar to get a new grammar

 ## E-graph rewriting

 The DSL library comes with support for doing semantic term-rewriting using an